 Wouldn’t life be so much simpler if kids came with a set of rules?
 You know, you just followed the rules and they were guaranteed to grow up to be good, happy, successful adults?

-Well, The Rules of Parenting by Richard Templar, just published in its second edition, can’t quite guarantee that, but what it does give you is a set of practical, doable guidelines to help make the whole parenting process much, much simpler.
+Well, The Rules of Parenting: A Personal Code of Bringing up Happy, Confident Children by Richard Templar, can’t quite guarantee that, but what it does give you is a set of practical, doable guidelines to help make the whole parenting process much, much simpler.

 The Rules of Parenting is a manual for dealing with your kids on a day-to-day basis rather than focussing on crisis management – there is no information on how to deal with tantrums, or nappy rash or how to deal with kids who take drugs or drink – but shows you how to parent your children in a calm, decent and practical way which respects their individuality whilst also respecting your need to be an individual as well.